liujohnj/ctf_guide/README.md

 * Desire to earn leeway (i.e., sorta extra) credit towards your Final Exam for CIS 4204 or CIS 4930 (Malware Reverse Engineering).
 * Keep hearing how cool and fun CTFs are and just want to see what the fuss is all about.

-This short guide is written to help you jumpstart your foray into participating in CTFs with Kernel Sanders.
+This short guide is written to help you jump-start your foray into participating in CTFs with Kernel Sanders.
 It is not intended to teach you how CTFs actually work or how to succeed at them (as I, a beginner myself, definitely am unqualified to do this).

 Here are some preliminary thoughts to keep in mind: